A complete overview of the Method, Practices & Tools

-The last thing that happens before a new Sprint is holding a 3-hour Sprint Retrospective.
-As the Scrum team and the Scrum Master gather to discuss the work process.
+The last thing that happens before a new Sprint is holding a 3-hour Sprint Retrospective meeting.
+As the Scrum Team and the Scrum Master gather to discuss the work process.
 The focus here is on how well the team has worked together during the Sprint.
 As well as what can be improved in the next iteration to make the process more effective.

-Using Scrum roles, tools and events most teams can create a process that is reactive to changes and delivers more value.
-However, as with any framework, there are bound to be missunderstandings amongst the practitioners.
+Using Scrum roles, tools, and events most teams can create a process that is reactive to changes and delivers more value.
+However, as with any framework, there are bound to be misunderstandings amongst the practitioners.
 Here are some of the most common ones:

 While the word ‘master’ sure sounds grand, the Scrum Master is not there to give orders.
 The role of the Scrum Master is all about binding people and helping them work together in the Scrum way.
-They have to facilitate the Scrum process in changing people’s perception, adapting the company culture and then helping to fulfill the daily Scrum operations.
+They have to facilitate the Scrum process in changing people’s perceptions, adapting the company culture, and then helping to fulfill the daily Scrum operations.